KeiraJCoder/Python_Voice_Assistant_Mac/README.md

 ## License

-This project is licensed under [LICENSE TYPE].
+This project is licensed under MIT License.
 For more details, see the LICENSE file in the repository.

 ---